pivotal/blog/content/post/s3select.md

 ```sql
 SELECT * FROM orders_from_s3;
 ```
-will not be able to utilize S3 Select as it asks S3 to return all the data.
+although the query goes through S3 Select, all the data will be returned from the object file on S3 and the optimization from S3 Select is not showing in this case.

 ## **Performance Comparison**
 {{< responsive-figure src="/images/s3-select/benchmark.png" class="center" >}}